Extempore (software)

 Extempore is a live coding environment focused on real-time audiovisual software development.
 It is designed to accommodate the demands of cyber-physical computing.
 Extempore consists of two integrated languages, Scheme (with extensions) and Extempore Language.
 It uses the LLVM cross-language compiler to achieve performant digital signal processing and related low-level features, on-the-fly.
+It is free and open-source software with a BSD 3-clause license.

 Relationship to Impromptu

 Extempore shares the use of Scheme syntax, real-time audiovisual emphasis and lead developer Andrew Sorensen with the older and related project Impromptu.

-It runs under both Linux and Mac OS X. The bindings to Apple libraries are absent, but the environment can interface with dynamic libraries.
+It runs under Linux and macOS.
+The language bindings to Apple libraries are absent, but the environment can interface with dynamic libraries.